WUBL: Country (2006–present)

+The station’s weekday lineup now features “The Bobby Bones Show” from 5-10am, Angie Ward from 10am-3pm, Corey Calhoun from 3-7pm, “Wayne and Tay” from 7pm-midnight, and “After Midnight with Granger Smith” overnight.

 HD radio

 In 2011, the station changed its HD Radio channel 2 to simulcast Immanuel Broadcasting Network, whose flagship station is WCCV FM 91.7 in Cartersville.
 Two IBN-owned broadcast translators are actually assigned to WUBL instead of WCCV as their primary station: W265AV 100.9 Woodstock, and W223BP 92.5 Lithia Springs (previously W221CG 92.1 "Kennesaw", which was actually near Hiram/Dallas), both transmitting IBN programming.
 WGST AM 640 was carried on WUBL's HD3 channel, as well as on W222AF FM 92.3, which is also owned by Immanuel and formerly rebroadcast WCCV.
 However, W222AF was assigned directly to retransmit WGST, not WUBL.